C-V2X Technology: Revolutionizing Transportation and Empowering Smart Cities

 The majority of smart city initiatives around the world are aimed at improving the quality and efficiency of transport.
 That is, reduce congestion; normalize traffic flows, especially during rush hour; improve parking; and decrease pollution levels.
 A lot of Vehicle-to-Vehicle communication projects pursue the same agenda.

 Hence, it should come as no surprise that automotive companies are now teaming up with authorities to launch joint V2X projects.
-For instance, , showing how a V2I setup can work.
+For instance, BMW has recently hosted a demo session in Berlin, showing how a V2I setup can work.
 During the demo session, a vehicle equipped with a Qualcomm onboard C-V2X unit and the Savari ITS software stack effectively communicated with a SWARCO traffic signal.
 This use case allows drivers to monitor the upcoming traffic light.
 As more connected LTE or 5G cars hit the roads, traffic managers will be able to devise more advanced traffic signal strategies.
 For instance, knowing where different vehicles are, they can custom change the signal to accelerate movement in certain areas.